-The fuel supplied to the engine may contact impurities found in the fuel tanks or in the fuel from your supplier.
-If these impurities are not removed prior to starting the engine, performance may be seriously affected.
+The fuel supplied to the engines or the generator (if so equipped) may contact impurities found in the fuel tanks or in the fuel from your supplier.
+If these impurities are not removed prior to starting the engine or generator, performance may be seriously affected.
 Removal of the fuel impurities is accomplished by external fuel filters.